roddhjav/apparmor.d/docs/enforce.md

 **Prerequisite**

-As the `enforced` version of the package conficts with the default `apparmor.d` package, you need to uninstall it first:
+As the `enforced` version of the package conflicts with the default `apparmor.d` package, you need to uninstall it first:

-=== ":material-arch: Archlinux"
+=== ":material-arch: Arch Linux"

     ```sh
     sudo pacman -R apparmor.d